 Preheat oven to 400 degrees and grab your baking drink of choice.

-Mix eggs, sugar, milk, and vanilla extract thoroughly.
+Mix eggs, 1/3 cup of sugar, milk, and vanilla extract thoroughly.

-Heat 2/3 cup of sugar in pot until just reaching melting point; sugar grains should be no longer visible and brown in color but not burnt.
+Heat the rest (2/3 cup) of the sugar in pot until just reaching melting point; sugar grains should be no longer visible and brown in color but not burnt.
 Pour in 1 cup of water to stop caramelizing process and stir.

-Add a few teaspoons of caramelized sugar syrup in each slot of cupcake tray.
+Add a few teaspoons of caramelized sugar syrup in each slot of a greased cupcake tray.
 Fill the rest with flan mixture.

 Put cupcake tray inside a tray with water up to near the top of the cupcake tray.

-Test by poking flan with bamboo skewer.
+Bake for 20-25 minutes.
+Test by poking flan with a bamboo skewer.
 Flan is done if you can pull the skewer out without anything sticking to it.

 Et Voila!
 Flan!